JoshuaD84/teahouse-fox-background/README.md

 teahouse-background-fox
 =======================

-A simple automated background switcher for gnome, to display the teahouse fox's adventures throughout the day
+A simple automated background switcher for gnome and xfce, to display the teahouse fox's adventures throughout the day

 installation
 ------------